New math is ruining education. Or at least this is what we keep hearing people (like parents, the media, and politicians) say.

 Learning is all about discovery.
 That’s how our brains work.
 And we learn things better when we discover the concept ourselves.
 Our brains actually create dendrites when we learn new things and those connections are stronger when we discover connections or new things.

 Math class should include some components of self-discovery to help reinforce concepts and build independence, but this should be done with guidance and scaffolding.
 Good teachers naturally do this.
-This might be considered “new” because it doesn’t involve rows of students sitting in a math class completing a worksheet (common practice for classrooms in the 20th century).
+This might be considered “new” because it doesn’t involve rows of students sitting in a math class completing a worksheet (a common practice for classrooms in the 20th century).

 It looks like a lot of games.